Lassen National Forest: Lassen Peak Reserve

 The beginnings of Lassen National Forest began in 1891 with congressional passage of what has become known as the Forest Reserve Act.
-This bill was actually entitled: "An Act To Repeal Timber Culture Laws And For Other Purposes.".
+This bill was actually entitled: "An Act To Repeal Timber Culture Laws And For Other Purposes".

 The first federal forest reserves were created soon after President William Henry Harrison signed the repeal into law.
 Section 24 of the act authorized the President of the United States to set aside public lands as forest reserves without further permission from Congress.

 In addition to Harrison, President William McKinley set aside forest lands, as did President Theodore Roosevelt, until Congress put a stop to the practice in 1907, by banning additional set asides in six western states.

 California was not among those six states but was later added to the ban.

-Lassen Peak Reserve was not created until 1905, less than a month before Congress approved the Transfer Act, which took the reserves away from the General Land Office and the Department of Interior.
+Lassen Peak Reserve was not created until 1905, less than a month before Congress approved the Transfer Act, which took the reserves away from the United States General Land Office and the Department of Interior.
 Instead, the newly created U.S. Forest Service managed the lands under the Department of Agriculture.
 The reserves then became the National Forests.
 In 1908 Lassen absorbed portions of Diamond Mountain National Forest and exchanged lands with Plumas National Forest and Shasta National Forest.

 Lassen National Park was carved from the Lassen National Forest in 1916, when Congress approved the creation of the National Park Service, administered by the Interior department.
 Lassen Peak already enjoyed protection as a National Monument, set aside by Roosevelt in 1907.

 The uneasy relationship between the US Forest Service and the National Park Service continued for several decades, perhaps culminating in 1931 when Congress forbade Lassen National Park from expanding its boundaries.

 Earlier, in 1906, Gifford Pinchot, Chief Forester in the Department of Agriculture, sought to move the national parks into the forest service.
 Pinchot was thwarted by Congressman John F. Lacey, an ardent preservationist.
 Pinchot's goal was to subject the Parks to logging and other aspects of his scientific management philosophy.

 Later, in 1939, Interior Secretary Harold Ickes proposed the opposite-of combining the national parks and forests into an agency that would take a preservationist approach.